CelestialAbyss/create-customized/README.md

 ## What is CraftTweaker?
 Why use it?
 Couldn't you just try and learn JavaScript?

 I could try and learn JavaScript, but it's not really clicking with me as well as ZenScript.
 Also, CraftTweaker is actually older than KubeJS.
+I'm not trying to say that it is better, but KubeJS does have some bugs that I have encountered while writing recipes or tooltips.

 Here's a quote from the Create GitHub wiki as to why I use ZenScript: